WylieYYYY/shellfront/README.md

 # ShellFront
-ShellFront is a simple frontend for linux shell scripts.
+ShellFront is a simple frontend for linux shell scripts (Shellfront is pronounce as "shelf-front" as in the icon).
 #### Screenshot
 Alsamixer started from right-clicking the clock in tint2.
 ![Example Screenshot](screenshot.png "shellfront -Tips 30x14 -g 3 -l 0,0 -c 'alsamixer'")